Taking Time Off to Care for a Child or Aging Parent Under the FMLA

 If you are taking time off to care for an aging parent or an ill child, what criteria must you meet in order to be within the bounds of the FMLA?
 There are three general requirements:

 The good news is that the law does permit eligible employees to take FMLA leave to care for a parent or child with a serious health condition.
 Yet each situation is different, and it is important to consult with an experienced West Palm Beach labor lawyer about your case.
-Contact Scott Wagner and Associates, P.A. to discuss your case.
+Contact Scott Law Team to discuss your case.